elixir-ecto/ecto/guides/introduction/Embedded Schemas.md

 Embedded schemas allow you to define and validate structured data.
 This data can live in memory, or can be stored in the database.
 Some use cases for embedded schemas include:

-- You are maintaining intermediate-state data, like when UI form fields map onto multiple tables in a database.
+- You are maintaining intermediate-state data, like when UI form fields map onto multiple tables in a database, or to model entities which are not backed by a database, such as a contact form

 - You are working within a persisted parent schema and you want to embed data that is...
   - simple, like a map of user preferences inside a User schema.
   - changes often, like a list of product images with associated structured data inside a Product schema.
   - requires complex tracking and validation, like an Address schema inside a User schema.